The Role of AI Models in Visual Inspection

 Visual Inspection

 If you are looking for a perfect application to start deploying AI in manufacturing, look no further than visual inspection.
-AI significantly outperforms conventional methods by bringing automation, speed and accuracy to visual inspection processes.
+The role of AI models visual inspection cannot be overstated: they can significantly outperform conventional methods by bringing automation, speed and accuracy to visual inspection processes.

 In this blog, we’ll talk about why AI is superior to both manual and machine vision-based quality inspection and then have a (non-technical) look at the different types of algorithms that underlie AI-based quality inspection.